 Mary: Detroit Latin lesson instructor

-...middle school math.
-I especially have fun coaching students through the writing process which requires practice and discipline far more than just natural talent.
+...coaching students through the writing process which requires practice and discipline far more than just natural talent.
 I believe every student (and tutor) can grow as a writer!
 I am a graduate from Saint Mary's University of Minnesota where I majored in Graphic Design, minored in English, and held an emphasis in public relations.
-After graduation, I spent three years writing and editing press releases and newsletters for...
+After graduation, I spent three years writing and editing press releases and newsletters for the U.S. Army as a civilian public...

 Education & Certification